 - Content angle: Is there a dominant theme that runs through the results?
 If you want to share a pancake recipe, are the top results for “fluffy pancakes” or “pancakes for beginners?”

-15 – Prioritize Keywords by Volume & Difficulty
+15. Prioritize Keywords by Volume & Difficulty

-Search volume is a metric that describes how many queries there are in a month for a given keyword.
+Search volume is a metric that describes how many queries there are for a given keyword in a month.
 Keyword difficulty indicates how competitive it is to rank for a search term.

-16 – Build Keyword Groups
+16. Build Keyword Groups

-- Bring converting traffic to your site.
+- Can bring converting traffic to your site.

-- Are specifically targeted to search intent.
+- Specifically targets search intent.

-For example, for a keyword like “increase conversion rate,” some semantically-related keywords might be:
+Semantically related keywords are words or phrases that are conceptually related.
+For example, for a keyword like “increase conversion rate,” some semantically related keywords might be:

-- “Ecommerce conversion rate”
+- Ecommerce conversion rate

-- “Digital marketing conversion rate”
+- Digital marketing conversion rate

-- “How to improve conversion rate on Shopify”
+- How to improve conversion rates on Shopify

 Why include related keywords on a single page of content?
-Because it will help Google make connections between the semantically-related topics within your content and determine how relevant your information is to search queries.
+Because it will help Google make connections between the semantically related topics within your content and showcase how relevant your information is to search queries.

 A quick way to do some semantic keyword research is to use Google’s “related searches” function.
 Just type your seed keyword into the search bar and scroll down to the bottom of the search results page.

-17 – Integrate Keyword Groups
+17. Integrate Keyword Groups

-After you’ve created your list of keyword groups, the next step is to map them to existing content, wherever possible.
-Before you integrate keywords into your content, pause and ask yourself, “Will this content provide answers to people looking for [insert your keywords here]?”
-Don’t be tempted to toss keywords into irrelevant content just to show up in search results.
-Doing so will disappoint and frustrate searchers who’ve come to you for answers, and ultimately it won’t help you rank.
-Your goal is to enhance your content, so it clearly answers a particular search query.
+Before integrating keywords into your content, pause and ask yourself, “Will this content provide answers to people looking for [insert your keywords here]?”
+Don’t be tempted to toss keywords into unrelated content just to show up in search results.
+Doing so will disappoint and frustrate searchers who’ve come to you for answers, and ultimately, it won’t help you rank.
+Your goal is to enhance your content so it clearly answers a particular search query.

 If you have keywords groups you want to rank for that don’t correspond to existing content, that’s a good indication of the new content you’ll need to create.
-(More on creating SEO content below.)

-18 – Repeat Keyword Research
+19. Repeat Keyword Research

 SEO Content Checklist

-19 – Create New Content Based on Your Keywords
+20. Create New Content Based on Your Keywords

 During your keyword research, you created groups of related keywords that speak to searchers who need your product or service.
 After integrating what you can into existing content, it’s time to create new pages for the remaining keyword groups.